alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 - Elasticsearch logs live at `/var/logs/elasticsearch/<logging|govuk-production>.log`

-**Note:** If you have had a health alert for the logs-elasticsearch cluster you may need to change where LogStash writes to to ensure we can keep getting getting syslog entries.
+**Note:** If you have had a health alert for the logs-elasticsearch cluster you may need to change where Logstash writes to to ensure we can keep getting getting syslog entries.

 ### How to fix unassigned nodes in indices?